Students must apply via one of the following online application forms:-

 Interviews will take place online via Microsoft Teams.

-If you are interested in the APL route, please contact the admissions tutors for further information: Shelly Rowell at shelly.rowell@sunderland.ac.uk or on 07976215092, or Helen Robinson at helen.robinson@sunderland.ac.uk or on 07977451156.
+If you're interested in the APL route, please contact the admissions tutors for further information: Shelly Rowell at shelly.rowell@sunderland.ac.uk or on 07976215092, or Helen Robinson at helen.robinson@sunderland.ac.uk or on 07977451156.

-Fitness to Practise: Medical assessments of your mental and physical health and disclosure of criminal convictions apply to all nursing courses and are based on current NMC requirements.
-Nurses are registered health care professionals and the ability to practise safely, effectively, and professionally is essential, so all applicants are required to follow our fitness to practise procedures.
+Medical assessments of your mental and physical health and disclosure of criminal convictions apply to all nursing courses and are based on current NMC requirements.
+Nurses are registered healthcare professionals and the ability to practise safely, effectively, and professionally is essential, so all applicants are required to follow our fitness to practise procedures.

-This means you are required to complete the following:
+This means you're required to complete the following:

 Instructions on how you complete these checks will be sent to you once you hold a conditional firm offer with us.
-These forms are then reviewed alongside your application, and you must meet both the academic and fitness to practise requirements before you are given an unconditional offer.
-If you are successful, you will also need to complete an annual declaration form to confirm you are fit and there are no changes to your DBS.
+These forms are then reviewed alongside your application, and you must meet both the academic and fitness to practise requirements before you're given an unconditional offer.
+If you're successful, you'll also need to complete an annual declaration form to confirm you're fit and there are no changes to your DBS.

 The annual fee for this course is:

-Postgraduate pre-registration healthcare courses, such as MNurse attract undergraduate funding from the UK student finance system, instead of the postgraduate loans system.
-Therefore, you will need to apply for undergraduate student finance from your national student finance body.
+Postgraduate pre-registration healthcare courses, such as MNurse, attract undergraduate funding from the UK student finance system, instead of the postgraduate loans system.
+Therefore, you must apply for undergraduate student finance from your national student finance body.

 This information was correct at the time of publication.